Back to blog

 Why Domicile Matters: The Inheritance Tax Trap

-The UK is the classic example.
-UK inheritance tax (IHT) is charged at 40% on worldwide assets, and it follows your domicile, not your residence.
-A British citizen who has lived in Dubai for 15 years, paid zero UK income tax, and built a $5 million estate could still have 40% of it claimed by HMRC when they die — because they never formally changed their domicile.
+The UK is the canonical example.
+UK inheritance tax (IHT) is charged at 40% on worldwide assets and follows domicile, not residence.
+A British citizen who has lived in Dubai for 15 years and paid zero UK income tax can still have 40% of a $5 million estate claimed by HMRC if domicile was never formally changed.

-The UK also has a "deemed domicile" rule: if you've been UK resident for 15 out of the past 20 tax years, you're treated as UK-domiciled regardless of your actual intent.
-This catches long-term residents who assumed they were safe.
+The UK also applies a "deemed domicile" rule: 15 of the past 20 tax years as UK resident produces deemed UK domicile regardless of intent.

-The US has a similar concept for estate tax purposes.
-The IRS can claim estate tax on worldwide assets based on domicile, separate from income tax residency.
+The US applies a similar domicile-based concept for federal estate tax, distinct from income tax residency.

 How Countries Determine Tax Residency: The Three Main Systems